 What Is a Fire Stick?

-The Amazon Fire TV Stick is similar to other streaming devices, including Roku and Google Chromecast (see how it compares in our Roku vs Firestick article).
-When you plug in the device to your TV, the available apps allow you to access channels with TV and movie options.
+The Amazon Fire TV Stick is similar to other streaming devices, including Roku and Google Chromecast.
+See how the three compare in our Firestick vs Chromecast, Roku vs Firestick and Roku vs Firestick vs Chromecast articles.
+When you plug in the device to your TV, the available apps allow you to access Fire Stick channels with TV and movie options.

 The Fire Stick is a small plastic rectangle that measures about three-and-a-half inches in length and just over an inch wide.
 The visible housing of the device is very simple, with an Amazon smile logo imprinted on one side and an HDMI port sticking out of one end of the device.
 There’s also a small port for plugging in the included power source.